 Tracy is a seasoned marketing professional with experience in ecommerce and consumer marketing programs.
 She has worked at American Airlines, Coopers & Lybrand LLP, USAirways and Marriott International.
 A native of Connecticut, Tracy is an active community and school volunteer.

-Wendy is a Senior Associate and Director of Human Resources with the Center for the Support of Families.
-For over 20 years she has worked with the federal Office of Child Support Enforcement on numerous projects including strategic planning, performance measurement and incentives; training; meeting facilitation; development of outreach materials; and technical assistance.
-She has also worked with a number of states on business process improvement, management training, and program assessment.
+For over 20 years, Wendy was a Senior Associate with the Center for the Support of Families where she worked with the federal Office of Child Support Enforcement and many states on numerous projects including business process improvement; strategic planning, performance measurement; training; meeting facilitation; development of outreach materials; technical assistance; and program assessment.
 Prior to rejoining CSF in 2005, Wendy was the first Executive Director of the Center for Mental Health Outreach at Georgetown University Hospital.

 Ellen had a 25-year career in fundraising and development.
 She was co-chair of the Next Generation Committee for the United States Holocaust Memorial Museum.
 At Georgetown Day School, she was Special Events Coordinator and a Senior Development Associate, helping to raise $30 million for GDS's new High School building.